 Never Ignore Tooth Pain.
 See an Emergency Dentist!

 Rather than putting off a dental visit hoping the pain will go away, take serious discomfort as a sign that you’re experiencing a dental emergency.
-Often, ignoring the pain makes the problem worse.
+Often, ignoring the pain makes the problem worse and could result in a tooth extraction.
 At College Ave Modern Dental, you can make a same-day appointment to see an emergency dentist.

 If you’re currently experiencing a dental emergency, don’t hesitate to call us at 970-233-8933 for relief.

 How Do I Know If It’s a Dental Emergency?

 Any extreme pain should be an indication that there is a problem, but there are other symptoms of a dental emergency.
 Please call our office if you’re experiencing any of the following: